-If your company has taken advantage of IC-DISC in the past, it’s important that you understand how tax laws can impact your business for the upcoming tax season.
+If your company has taken advantage of this kind of strategy in the past, it’s crucial to understand the nuances of the IC-DISC and how tax law can impact your business for the next tax season.

-According to the IRS, in order to qualify as an IC-DISC, a corporation must meet the following:
+Generally, an IC-DISC is not taxed on its income.
+However, the shareholders of the IC-DISC are taxed when the income is distributed.
+According to the IRS, to qualify as an IC-DISC, a domestic corporation must meet the following terms:

-- Have at least 95% of its gross receipts qualify as exports.
+- Have a minimum of 95% of its gross receipts (within the given tax year) qualify as exports

 - Not a member of a controlled group where a member is a foreign sales corporation (FSC).